barenbaruna/Build-an-Image-Style-Transfer-Tool-using-CycleGANs/README.md

 This project guides you through building a style transfer tool using CycleGANs, enabling you to translate your photos into paintings reminiscent of Monet's style.

 ## Objectives
-After completing this project, you will be able to:
+After completing this project, we will be able to:
 - Understand the novelty of CycleGANs.
 - Grasp the concept of Cycle Consistency Loss.
 - Describe the complex architecture of CycleGANs.